Related articles & videos:

 A commit message with an issue reference and some implementation text that will be shown in the Work Log

 Characters from published commit message are visible below the issue title.
-The truncation point depends on the Chart Glimpse size.
+The truncation point depends on the Snap Changelog size.

 If the developer goes on continue publishing commits related to this issue, up to three messages may be included below the ticket title.
-Here is the Work Log with two messages published:
+Here is the Changelog with two messages published:

 linkPublishing a commit